lparry/travel-blog/source/_drafts/little-corn.markdown

 half an hour to do whatever it is they're doing.
 They do accept their own currency, but the rate they offer is terrible.

-Honestly, I don't know why countries do shit like this.
-I just means you leave on a sour note.
+Honestly, I don't know why countries do stupid stuff like this.
+It just means you leave their country on a sour note.
 It's going to be the most recent thing in your memory associated with the country.
-Not the nice time you had at the beach, but how they made you walk a kilometre in the hot sun with heavy bags, and made you stand around and wait to pay a stupid tax.
+Not the nice time you had at the beach, but how they made you walk a kilometre in the hot sun with heavy bags, and then made you stand around and wait to pay a stupid tax.
 I'd rather have bribed a border guard $10 and not have to mess around with this nonsense, but I'm not that ballsy.

 Leon
 ====